Use these tips to review goals and make steady progress towards achieving the goals that you set for yourself.

 A goal review requires that you evaluate your progress toward the goals that you have set.
 If you have a prior goal-setting worksheet, now is the time to get it out for review.
 If not, you may want to invest in our Dream Life Tool Kit.

 Grab the resources your need to get started HERE—> Dream Life Tool Kit.

-It includes a wealth of printable worksheets, including a weekly goal review, along with goal action plans, checklists, and habit trackers, that make accomplishing your goals a lot easier.
+It includes a wealth of printable worksheets, including a weekly goal review, goal action plans, checklists, and habit trackers, that make accomplishing your goals much easier.
 Use the valuable resources inside the Dream Life Tool Kit for your weekly, monthly, quarterly, and annual goal review.

 Personally, I like to review goals each week.
-Reviewing goals weekly, quarterly, and annually keeps me motivated and moving step by step towards achieving them.
-It also allows me to see what’s working and what’s not working, so I can pat myself on the back and keep plugging ahead or make a new plan, depending on what I discover in my weekly goal review.
+Reviewing goals weekly, quarterly, and annually keeps me motivated and moving step by step toward achieving them.
+It also allows me to see what’s working and what’s not, so I can pat myself on the back and keep plugging ahead or make a new plan, depending on what I discover in my weekly goal review.